-Trinity Aodh is a young trans woman who dances part time at a local LGBT night club and has recently begun blogging at prismchronology.tumblr.com.
+Trinity Aodh is a young trans woman.
 Drawing from the unique perspective gained from her position within the queer community, Ms. Aodh advises Secular Woman on trans-inclusive membership strategies, outreach and education.
 She brings to the Advisory Council a passion for social justice and a positive language-focused brand of activism.
-Ms. Aodh resides in Pennsylvania.
+Ms. Aodh resides in the United States.

 Soraya Chemaly is a secular feminist critic who writes about the role of gender in culture, politics, pop culture, religion and media.
 She is a regular contributor to Huffington Post, Fem2.0, The Feminist Wire, and Alternet.
 Her work also appears in the Ms. Magazine’s Blog, Role/Reboot and other media and is frequently used in women's studies programs.
 Soraya's thinking is concerned with revealing how male norms function in society and how gender is constructed and employed to allocate power and resources.
 She has appeared as a guest on NPR’s Talk of the Nation, Voice of Russia, Sirius XM progressive radio and she is a frequent HuffPost Live Panelist.